apify/apify-docs/content/academy/apify_platform/deploying/inputs_outputs.md

 }
 ```

-Then we can modify our code to grab the input and use it to generate a solution which is logged to the console.
+Then we can add our example project code from earlier.
+It will grab the input and use it to generate a solution which is logged to the console.

 ```JavaScript
 // index.js